rflynn/imgmin/README.txt

 Limitations

 One notable exception is in low color JPEG images, such as gradients and low- contrast patterns used in backgrounds.
-The results at ~1σ are unacceptably pixelated.
+The results at ~1σ are often unacceptably pixelated.
 Our image-wide statistical measure is not "smart" enough to catch this, so currently images with < 4096 colors are passed through unchanged.
 For reference the "google" logo on google.com contains 6438 colors.
-In practice this is not a problem for a typical image-heavy website because there are relative few layout-specific graphics which can be handled separately.
+In practice this is not a problem for a typical image-heavy website because there are relative few layout-specific "background" graphics which can be (and are) handled separately from the much larger population of "foreground" images.

 Implementation